Understanding the Link Between Hearing Loss and Osteoporosis

 Link Between Hearing Loss & Osteoporosis

-Studies show that osteoporosis can increase the risk of developing hearing loss.
+Studies show that osteoporosis can increase the risk factor of developing hearing loss.
 Specifically, osteoporosis can impact the auditory ossicles – the bones in the middle ear.
 Among the smallest in the body, these connected bones amplify and help move soundwaves, which is critical to how sound is processed.
 Osteoporosis can contribute to the weakening and deterioration of these bones, which can impair the hearing process.

 A significant study highlighting the relationship between osteoporosis and hearing loss was published in The Journal of Clinical Endocrinology & Metabolism in 2015.
 Interested in investigating this correlation, researchers at the Chi Mei Medical Center in Taiwan examined data from a national health database.
 They compared 10,660 people diagnosed with osteoporosis between 1998 and 2008 to 31,980 people (selected at random) without osteoporosis.
 Following the participants until 2011, the findings included: